TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9---Prime.md

 * Open Settings → Additional settings → Developer options.
   Check that MI Unlock status is set to Unlocked, and enable USB debugging.
+* Unlock the bootloader of the Redmi 9, e.g. with [XiaoMiTool V2](https://www.xiaomitool.com/V2/) on Linux.
+Proceed only once this is done.
+(I had to register the device to my account and wait 7 days to achieve this milestone).

 On the PC: